Get Help Now

 Important: Do not bathe, douche, brush your teeth, drink, or change your clothing, as you may be destroying evidence you will need if you decide to move forward in a criminal case.
 If you must change clothing, place them in a paper bag (do not use plastic bags).

 For more information about how law enforcement can help if you choose to go to the hospital, see the handout How the Police Can Help.

 Lower level of Forum, 1119 6th Avenue

-Nurses can check for infection and provide emergency contraception, other nursing care, and referrals as appropriate.
+Nurses can provide medical support, STI testing, and emergency contraception, and assist with referrals to other providers as appropriate.
 Nurses and counselors are also available on-call after hours to direct you to medical help.

 Contact one of the support resources available to you both on and off campus, or call a parent, relative, or close friend for support.
 We encourage any individual who has questions or concerns to seek the support of campus and community resources.
 These resources can provide guidance in making decisions, information about available resources and procedural options, and assistance to either party in the event that a report and/or resolution under this policy is pursued.
 Individuals are encouraged to use all available resources, regardless of when or where the incident occurred.

 Contact 24-hour local confidential resources (all also available via Campus Safety).